 For many the highlight is the Rose Garden.
 According to the Butchart Gardens website, about 250 varieties of roses bloom each summer, with about 2,500 plants including Hybrid Tea, Rugosa, Rambler, and the standard.
 You can also find out what’s blooming in their Garden Updates blog posts.
 During my visit, some flowers were the Snapdragon, Giant Lily, St John’s Wort, Blue Poppy, Geranium, and Wisteria.
 July is a beautiful time to visit the gardens.

-Before sitting down with the group, I had walked the gardens and searched for the newest addition to the garden.
-I searched the area and investigated any signs I could spot.
+Before sitting down with the group, I had walked the gardens to search for the newest addition.
+I investigated any signs and labels I could spot.
 Initially I was unsuccessful.
-After I bumped into a lady visiting from the US, together we went to the information centre to seek out some answers.
+After I bumped into a lady visiting from the US, together we went to the information centre to get more information.
 With slightly better instructions, we managed to find the elusive bloom, the Calycanthus ‘Aphrodite’.